 Mistake #3: Assuming that your friends who are trained permaculture designers can give you free professional consulting on demand.

 Friend: “I let the back acre of my property grow back to forest, so now I can attempt a food forest.”

-Me: “But a food forest is a land management system that mimics a forest ecosystem, with perennial, food-producing plants as the anchor species.”
+Me: “Oh, you don’t need an existing forest to create a food forest.
+A food forest mimics a forest ecosystem with perennial, food-producing plants as the anchor species.”

 Friend: “Yeah – an existing forest planted with fruit trees.”